cusyio/Python4DataScience/docs/productive/envs/index.rst

     $ python -m pip install --no-deps --require-hashes ----only-binary=:all:

-Dedicated environments (for example with :doc:`pipenv/index`, :term:`devpi` and :doc:`Spack <spack/index>` simplify this if you save the file with ther specifications, for example ``Pipfile``, ``Pipfile.lock``, ``package-lock.json`` :abbr:`etc (et cetera)`.
+Dedicated environments (for example with :doc:`pipenv/index`, :term:`devpi` and :doc:`Spack <spack/index>` simplify this if you save the file with their specifications, for example ``Pipfile``, ``Pipfile.lock``, ``package-lock.json`` :abbr:`etc (et cetera)`.
 In this way, you and others can reproduce the environments.